 At the time, many English and Scottish clubmakers depended on American-grown hickory for their golf shafts.
 In 1903, Burke decided to turn over a larger Burke Logopart of his product to the manufacturing of hickory golf shafts.
-The company’s success in this field was encouraging and, coupled with the increase in the popularity of the “new” game of golf in American, the Burke Golf Company dropped its whipstock business and began to make finished golf clubs in 1910.
+The company’s success in this field was encouraging and, coupled with the increase in the popularity of the “new” game of golf in American; the Burke Golf Company dropped its whipstock business.
+It began to make finished golf clubs in 1910.

 As a result of a business takeover, William Burke lost control of the company to Robert Crandall in 1922 and soon left the firm.
-The Crandall family owned and guided Burke Golf through its most successful years from the 20’s through the 50’s when Burke golf clubs were considered among the finest in the industry.
+The Crandall family owned and guided Burke Golf through its most successful years from the ’20s through the ’50s when Burke golf clubs were considered among the industry’s finest.

-In the 1950’s, MacGregor, Spalding, and Wilson were other giants in the golf industry.
-In order to compete more effectively against them, Burke Golf negotiated a license agreement with the Professional Golf Association (PGA) of America to produce a professional line of golf equipment bearing the PGA logo.
+In the 1950s, MacGregor, Spalding, and Wilson were other giants in the golf industry.
+To compete more effectively against them, Burke Golf negotiated a license agreement with the Professional Golf Association (PGA) of America to produce a professional golf equipment line bearing the PGA logo.
 The pro-line was sold exclusively to PGA professionals for sale in their pro shops.

-Shortly after the death of Mr. Crandall in 1959, the Crandall family sold the company to the Comptometer Corporation, a very large and successful machine company looking to expand into profitable recreational-related fields.
+Shortly after the death of Mr. Crandall in 1959, the Crandall family sold the company to the Comptometer Corporation, a huge and successful machine company looking to expand into profitable recreational-related fields.
 Subsequently, in 1963, another Chicago-based company, Victor Business Machines, merged with the Comptometer Corporation to form the Victor Golf-Comptometer Corporation.
-Additionally, the new company included the Worthington Golf Ball Company, a DesMoines Glove and Bag Company, and the newly formed PGA Golf Division.
+Additionally, the new company included the Worthington Golf Ball Company, a DesMoines Glove, Bag Company, and the newly formed PGA Golf Division.

-As the only golf club production facility under Victor, Burke had been responsible for manufacturing the PGA line of golf clubs as well as the proprietary Burke lines.
+As the only golf club production facility under Victor, Burke had been responsible for manufacturing the PGA line of golf clubs and the proprietary Burke lines.
 Soon after the 1963 acquisition, however, a decision was made by Victor to split the two into separate markets.
-Burke was relegated to a dealer-line status in an attempt to satisfy a growing blue-collar, price conscious market, while the PGA Division became the arm under which the professional line of equipment as sold.
+Burke was relegated to a dealer-line status in an attempt to satisfy a growing blue-collar, price-conscious market.
+Simultaneously, the PGA Division became the arm under which the professional line of equipment was sold.
 This split triggered the beginning of the end of the Burke Golf line of quality golf clubs, with the last line bearing the Burke Golf name manufactured in 1977.

-In lieu of the tremendous competition created by the investment cast boom, in 1971 Burke Golf was moved in to Victor Golf’s headquarters in Morton Grove, Illinois.
-The Morton Grove facility was originally built in 1958 and owned by Janette Electric Company, a manufacturer of electric motors.
-Victor Business Machines acquired Janette Electric in 1958, renamed the company Victor Electri-Car Company and converted the operations to the manufacturing of electric golf carts.
-When the manufacturing operations of the Burke-Victor line of pro-line golf clubs was moved into the plant, the golf cart operations were moved to another plant in Chicago.
+Instead of the tremendous competition created by the investment cast boom, in 1971, Burke Golf was moved into Victor Golf’s headquarters in Morton Grove, Illinois.
+The Morton Grove facility was originally built in 1958 and owned by Janette Electric Company, the electric motor manufacturer.
+Victor Business Machines acquired Janette Electric in 1958, renamed the company Victor Electric-Car Company and converted the operations to the manufacturing of electric golf carts.
+When the manufacturing operations of the Burke-Victor line of pro-line golf clubs were moved into the plant, the golf cart operations were moved to another plant in Chicago.

 In 1985 the subsidiary changed its name to Tommy Armour Golf Company.
-Tommy Armour’s name had appeared on one or more of the company’s products continuously from 1931, when Tommy Armour, the legendary “Silver Scot”, first signed with the Worthington Ball Company.
+Tommy Armour’s name had appeared on one or more of the company’s products continuously from 1931, when Tommy Armour, the legendary “Silver Scot,” first signed with the Worthington Ball Company.
 Worthington had been acquired separately by Comptometer before the merger with Victor.
-In the 1960’s, Tommy Armour ended his long endorsement of MacGregor golf clubs and signed an agreement to exclusively promote Victor Golf.
-After his death in 1968, the Company continued the use of his name on golf clubs.
-Changing the company’s name to Tommy Amour Golf was in honor of Armour’s more than 50 year of association with the company, and in recognition of his outstanding record as a club professional, teacher, and player.
+In the 1960s, Tommy Armour ended his long endorsement of MacGregor golf clubs and signed an agreement to promote Victor Golf exclusively.
+After he died in 1968, the Company continued the use of his name on golf clubs.
+Changing the company’s name to Tommy Amour Golf was in honor of Armour’s more than 50 years of association with the company and recognition of his outstanding record as a club professional, teacher, and player.

-In 1987, Kidde, Inc., the parent company of Tommy Armour Golf, was acquired by Hanson PLC, a very large London-based British Company with diverse interests in the United States and Britain.
-The same year, the company’s long licensing agreement with the PGA of America came to a close by mutual agreement and the company no longer featured the PGA logo on any of its products.
+In 1987, Kidde, Inc., Tommy Armour Golf’s parent company, was acquired by Hanson PLC, a huge London-based British Company with diverse interests in the United States and Britain.
+The same year, the company’s long licensing agreement with the PGA of America came to a close by mutual agreement, and the company no longer featured the PGA logo on any of its products.

 Recommended Golf Clubs